 Born in England and relocating to the US at the age of ten, Karina Michel chose a career in acting before deciding to move to the other side of the camera becoming a producer which she continues with to this day.
 Her acting career saw her film on hit productions such as TV series Dexter and Transformers: Revenge of the Fallen and Karina has produced a number of short dramas and in 2017 she co-produced The Us Festival 1982: The US Generation Documentary which featured Mick Fleetwood and Stewart Copeland along with many exciting projects upcoming.
 Chatting to us, Karina tells us about moving to the US, appearing on Hell’s Kitchen and her career as a producer.

-When did you decide to concentrate more on producing?
+You started your career as an actor, when did you decide to concentrate more on producing?

 In early 2010 I guess I felt like I wanted a change, I wanted to be more creative on the projects I worked on.
 I wasn’t really sure what that was yet.
 I’d done some clothing styling and makeup before and I was also a fashion editor for a local magazine – so I thought something like that.
-As a model/actor you’re limited sometimes as to how much say you have – you show up, wear the clothes and makeup that they pick, do your job and leave.
-I enjoyed being behind the camera, the whole process leading up to that moment and the business side of TV and Film.
+As a model/actor, you’re limited sometimes as to how much say you have – you show up, wear the clothes and makeup that they pick, do your job and leave.
+I enjoyed being behind the camera, the whole process leading up to that moment and the business side of TV and film.
 The idea of being a producer was daunting, but exciting, especially as a young woman.
 But it felt right and I just kind of went with it.

 Yes, they are very different.
 Working on TV moves very quickly.
 I focused on segments and working to fill spots.
-With film production you’re working with a much longer timeline.
+With film production, you’re working with a much longer timeline.
 There are many parts, it’s a much bigger collaboration.
 It’s all about staying on deadline and under budget and keeping everything flowing.
-Of course there are always things that come up, so you have to be flexible too and know how to work around things.
+Of course, there are always things that come up, so you have to be flexible too and know how to work around things.
 Sometimes it ends up working in your favour!

 What’s your next production release?